safdar23/GraphRag/README.md

     conda activate graph

-We will use the "graph" Conda environment to run the below notebook and create the graph indexes.
+We will use the "graph" Conda environment to run the GraphRAG.ipynb notebook and create the graph indexes.
 ## 2. Input Data
 The text file need to be placed inside an **input** folder so that the Graph init command can read the text files